 There are a variety of backup methods including the use of a backup system, a data support center, Cloud-based backups, and more.
 All methods have their pros and cons, but the decision should be based on what is cost-effective and efficient for your company.

 Considering most people do not choose the first house they see or the first car they test drive, your decision to choose a possibly expensive data backup prevention method should not be any different.
 Therefore, it is best to do your research first.

-For more information on automated backups and other safeguarding, tips visit the Small Business Administration by clicking here.
+For more information on automated backups and other safeguarding, tips visit the Small Business Administration.

 - Install a Firewall and Filters